Oral Health

 We have strict sourcing guidelines and only cite from current scientific research, such as scholarly articles, dentistry textbooks, government agencies, and medical journals.
 This also includes information provided by the American Dental Association (ADA), the American Association of Orthodontics (AAO), and the American Academy of Pediatrics (AAP).

-1. Down, Jim, and V Mitchell.
-“Wisdom Tooth Extraction under General Anaesthesia.”
+1. Down, J., and Mitchel, V. “Wisdom Tooth Extraction under General Anaesthesia.”
 Hospital Medicine, 2000.

-4. Song, et al. The Effectiveness and Cost-Effectiveness of Prophylactic Removal of Wisdom Teeth.”
+4. Song et al. The Effectiveness and Cost-Effectiveness of Prophylactic Removal of Wisdom Teeth.”
 Health Technology Assessment, 2000.

 5. Suleiman, A.M.
 “Influence of surgical gauze on the incidence of dry socket after wisdom tooth extraction.”
 2006.

-6. Strietzel FP, Reichart PA.
+6. Strietzel F.P., Reichart, P.A.
 “Wound healing after surgical wisdom tooth extraction.
 Evidence-based analysis.”
 Mund-, Kiefer- und Gesichtschirurgie, 2002.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram